WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 MUSCLE MEMORY – they play music after repetitious rehearsal, or do a kind of “improvisation” based on patterns, scales, arpeggios, exercises, riffs etc. that they drill into their memory, perhaps with a metronomic click to train time-keeping

-TECHNIQUE & SHOW-AND-PLAY – they play music as an act of mechanical or physical execution that is practised using top-down understanding, often using involved and complex ideas about technique
+TECHNIQUE & SHOW-AND-PLAY – they play music as an act of mechanical or physical execution that is practised using top-down understanding, often using involved and complex ideas about technique, even physiology

 YOUR INNER MUSICIAN ALREADY WORKS NATURALLY

-You might have encountered one of those rare individuals who haveintuitive musical fluency.
-The misconception prevalent in today’s culture is that only these people with their special superpowers (e.g. perfect pitch) are capable of musical fluency whilst the rest of us are stuck with a more playing-by-numbers, passive approach.
+You might have encountered one of those rare individuals who have intuitive musical fluency.
+The misconception prevalent in today’s culture is that only these people with their special superpowers (e.g. perfect pitch) are capable of musical fluency whilst the rest of us are stuck with one of the more playing-by-numbers, passive approaches listed above.
 This is just not true!

 In reality, we all have a natural inner musician – a sense of rhythm and tonal relationship – that we developed when we were small children.
 Your natural sense of musical language is very powerful and already works very well passively, if usually unconsciously, when listening to music.
 If you didn’t possess this natural sense, you wouldn’t intuitively understand music, enjoy it, feel its message, or recognise a performance as good or bad.
 And you can do all this already!
 To become actively fluent in musical language, you just need to train your mind and body to grasp recognisable musical structures and patterns consciously and instantly – i.e. in real time.